-We are also focused on providing a high level of service to our direct private clients.
-Our private client base, representing approximately \$1.3 billion of AUM, has been developed through direct relationships.
-The primary drivers of our private client AUM growth have been performance and word-of-mouth referrals.
-We currently have seven registered investment professionals who deal directly with our high net worth and institutional investors.
+Through SPW LP, we focus on providing a high level of service to our direct private clients.
+Our private client base, representing approximately \$1 billion of client assets, has been developed through direct relationships.
+The primary drivers of our private client asset growth have been performance and word-of-mouth referrals.
+We currently have ten registered investment professionals who deal directly with our high net worth and institutional investors.
 Whether dealing with a high net worth individual, institutional investor, retail investment advisor, or financial planner, we attempt to inform the holders of our Funds of our market outlook as well as each investment professional's approach to allocating capital within their respective Fund strategies.
-We provide investors with quarterly reports, email updates, and web postings.
+We provide investors with monthly reports, email updates, and web postings.
 Clients also have the ability to contact an informed customer service representative.